 - Other companies offer paid contractual wheelie bin kerbside collection of household rubbish.
 These bins are usually red-lidded and hired/rented to the tenant group – Waste Management or Enviro Waste

-- By arrangement, the University and DCC have regular “Skip Days” on many corners in the campus zone to enable students to dispose of rubbish which is too large for the normal domestic collections.
-The timetable can be found at ORC
+- By arrangement, the University and DCC have regular “Diversion Days” in the campus zone to enable students to dispose of rubbish which is too large for the normal domestic collections.

 - Vehicles must not be parked on footpaths or lawns